USS LST-21: Tank landing at Regu Beach Burma

-At the end of December she left Calcutta, as part of Convoy CJ 9A, with 11 LSTs headed for Colombo, British Ceylon, arriving 27 December 1943.
+At the end of December she left Calcutta, as part of Convoy CJ 9A, with 11 LSTs headed for Colombo, arriving 27 December 1943.

 1944 convoy duty from Africa to United Kingdom

 LST-21 joined Convoy MKS 38 at Bizerta, Tunisia, in January 1944, as it was en route to Gibraltar, arriving 1 February.
 Forming Convoy MKS 38G she rendezvoused with Convoy SL 147 and sailed for Liverpool on 2 February, arriving on 13 February 1944.

 On 28 January 1944, LST-21 got underway from Bizerte to join a convoy leaving the Mediterranean for England.
 They were noted to have air coverage as a protection against glider bombs.
 On January 31, an oceangoing tug out of Oran came alongside each ship in the group to deliver charts for the approaches to Plymouth, England, as they had left Bizerte without such charts.
 Later that day, LST-21 learned that its ultimate destination had been changed to Milford Haven, Wales.

 On 1 February 1944, LST-21 sailed past Alboran Island and at 18:30 passed through the Straits of Gibraltar.
 The convoy continued heading west until they were over 200 mi off the coast of Spain and then headed north.
 They sailed without incident until 5 February, when, at 09:30, one of the destroyer escorts let go with a white flare and started screening the starboard side of the convoy with a smokescreen.
 At 12:22, they sighted an unidentified aircraft dead ahead and high.
 An escort ahead opened fire and it soon disappeared into the clouds.
 The convoy presumed they were spotted.

 On 7 February 1944, at 08:25, an escort off of the starboard beam hoisted the black pennant and dropped a depth charge.
 At 09:00, two British aircraft carriers and seven sloops as escorts rendezvoused with the convoy.
 At 12:55, an escort ahead indicated an underwater contact and, at 13:02, dropped five depth charges in quick succession.
 LST-21 went to General Quarters but the escort later gave up the search.
 At 13:23, an escort astern indicated contact but continued with the convoy after a brief delay.
 At 15;10 another escort on the starboard bow made a contact and ran alongside the starboard side of the convoy and, at 15:13 dropped one depth charge.
 Another escort joined the search, but a few minutes later they gave up the search and took station with the convoy.
-It was determined that they had run into a "wolf pack".
+It was determined that they had run into a "wolf pack" of German U-boats.